 As Canadians stare down the barrel of at least another 3 months of deep winter, many will be considering borrowing other, more balmy countries’ weather for a week or two to get a shot of vitamin D to give a morale boost.
 People choose their sunny destinations for all kinds of reasons like for their beaches and water sports, their tropical forests for hikes and wildlife spotting, their history and culture, and their delicious food.
 If you’re planning a beach vacation, one other thing you could consider is choosing a destination that takes sustainability and ocean conservation seriously, and making sure you’re well equipped to reduce your vacation footprint.

-Unfortunately, while can tourism brings money and jobs, it also has been shown to take a serious toll on the natural environment.
+Unfortunately, while can tourism brings money and jobs, it also has been shown to take a serious toll on the natural environment and your vacation footprint.
 Coastal destinations are top of this list.
 It’s no surprise that it is often some of the most beautiful and ecologically unique places that people love to visit the most, but this can mean trouble for ocean ecosystem health and marine biodiversity.

 But there are lots of ways to visit and appreciate beautiful ocean destinations without contributing to those problems.
 Here are some top tips for greener travel and vacations.

-Location, location, location: Choose eco-hotels or resorts where possible and otherwise see what they say about sustainability.
+Location, location, location: Choose eco-hotels or resorts where possible and otherwise see what they say about sustainability and how it can help your vacation footprint.
 Where are they located?
 Is it beach front?
 Get to know the area and whether there are sensitive habitats that are not being protected because of the development.

 Bring your own necessities and reusables: To avoid the dozens of plastic water bottles, before you go, ask your hotel or accommodation if they have filtered water.
 If you’re concerned about water safety, you can always bring water purification tablets or other filtration devices to be extra safe.
 Bring your own ocean and poolside reusables like a water bottle, a cup for cocktails, and a straw if you or your kids like to sip.
 Reusable shopping, beach and snack bags can be of great use on beach or exploring days.
 And while those hotel shampoos can be tempting, bring your own cosmetic and personal care refillable containers with your favourite products from home to avoid disposing of those two time use containers.